Diidip/Softhouse-rowToXmlConverter/README.md

 # Softhouse-rowToXmlConverter
 Converts data from a rowbased system to XML

-To run program open commandpromp and run "java -jar (jar filepath).java"
+To run program open commandpromp and run "java -jar (jar filepath).jar"

 When running the .jar file the user will be prompted to set path for the input data and desired path for output data.